TMJ Specialist in Atlanta

-People who usually suffer from these ailments (women aged 30 to 65 or high stress men) will seek help by otolaryngologists, neurologists, dentists, psychiatrists, chiropractors and acupuncturists among other health specialists.
-In many cases, these these specialist do not find the cause or origin of the problem and only treat the symptoms.
+People who usually suffer from these ailments (women aged 30 to 65 or high-stress men) will seek help from otolaryngologists, neurologists, dentists, psychiatrists, chiropractors, and acupuncturists among other health specialists.
+In many cases, these specialists do not find the cause or origin of the problem and only treat the symptoms.

-TMD – TMJ Treatment
+TMD – TMJ Pain Treatment

 TMJ treatment is complex where the involvement of more than one dental specialist as well as other healthcare providers may be necessary.

-These procedures maybe, but not limited to adjustments of bite, repair or replacement of existing restorations, bridges or crowns, orthodontics, jaw or joint surgeries, the permanent use of intra occlusal prostheses or any combinations of the treatments above described.
+These procedures maybe, but not limited to adjustments of bite, repair or replacement of existing restorations, bridges or crowns, orthodontics, jaw or joint surgeries, the permanent use of intra occlusal prostheses, or any combinations of the treatments above described.